Russell Broadbent: Politics

+On 12 November 2023, Broadbent lost Liberal preselection for the 2025 Australian federal election to Mary Aldred, who is the daughter of his late parliamentary colleague Ken Aldred.
+Two days later, he resigned from the Liberal Party.

+Broadbent was factionally unaligned during his time in the Liberal Party.

 Political views

-Broadbent has been identified as a member of the Liberal Party's moderate (or "small-l liberal") wing.

 Asylum seekers

-During the Howard Government, he came to national prominence after siding with Liberal dissident Petro Georgiou in advocating better treatment of detainees.
+During the Howard government, he came to national prominence after siding with Liberal dissident Petro Georgiou in advocating better treatment of detainees.
 He supports not charging long-term detainees for their detention.
-In 2017 he was described by The Sydney Morning Herald as "an outspoken critic of harsh asylum seeker policies", after delivering a speech in which he called the Manus Regional Processing Centre "unacceptable" and publicly opposed the Turnbull Government's policy of re-settling asylum seekers in the United States.
+In 2017 he was described by The Sydney Morning Herald as "an outspoken critic of harsh asylum seeker policies", after delivering a speech in which he called the Manus Regional Processing Centre "unacceptable" and publicly opposed the Turnbull government's policy of re-settling asylum seekers in the United States.

 Climate change

 Broadbent has said that global warming is "an issue for Australia and an issue for the world."
 He is also an advocate for bike paths as a benefit to community health, transport and the environment.
 He has expressed interest in improving funding for Landcare Australia.
-In the lead-up to the 2014 federal budget, Broadbent called for the aged pension to be means-tested, stating "I don't think people would agree that someone sitting in a $2.5 million mansion should be receiving the pension".

 Indigenous Australians

-In January 2021 he stated that the Morrison Government should support the Uluru Statement from the Heart and move towards constitutional recognition of Indigenous Australians.
+In January 2021 he stated that the Morrison government should support the Uluru Statement from the Heart and move towards constitutional recognition of Indigenous Australians.
+Indeed, in February 2023, Broadbent and conservative Liberal powerbroker Karina Okotel wrote a book in support of constitutional recognition of Indigenous Australians.
+However, in September 2023, Broadbent ‘backflipped’ and announced that he would vote No in the subsequently unsuccessful referendum.